 10 Powerful Songs About Wind

 Wind can be a metaphor for many things.
-It can represent power and destruction, or it can represent gentleness and comfort.
-It can also be a metaphor for warmth and support.
-It can moan with longing and loneliness, it can stir a restless spirit or hold an eagle aloft.
+It can represent power and passion or destruction.
+It can be gentle and playful, or it can moan with longing and loneliness.
+It can stir a restless spirit or hold an eagle aloft.
 No wonder there are so many powerful songs about wind.

 Powerful Songs About Wind